microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

 Breadcrumb properties
 ~~~~~~~~~~~~~~~~~~~~~

-**Breadcrumb\*** properties determine what is displayed in the breadcrumb area within the Office Online UI.
+**Breadcrumb** properties determine what is displayed in the breadcrumb area within the Office Online UI.

-..  important:: Office Online does not use the :term:`BreadcrumbDocUrl` property.

 ..  glossary::
     :sorted: